albertintech/apai/docs/congress/cmf/fema/design-response-memorandum.md

 Every implementation cost must be evaluated against the cost of the status quo.
 The current system generates redistricting litigation in nearly every state after every census cycle, consuming tens of millions in legal fees and court resources.
 Fragmented ballot access regimes across fifty states create their own litigation burden.
 An undersized House produces legislative dysfunction with cascading economic consequences.
 Congressional oversight agencies demonstrate extraordinary returns: the GAO consistently reports that its work produces returns exceeding $100 for every $1 invested.
 A better-resourced Congress generates returns that substantially exceed its cost through improved oversight of trillions in executive branch spending.

-The Act's tiered effective date structure (Section 804) distributes implementation across approximately 14 years rather than requiring simultaneous standup of all components.
-Title I (ballot access) and Title II (party recognition) take effect 24 months post-enactment -- administratively light provisions that require no new infrastructure.
-Titles III and IV (House expansion, STAR voting, multi-member districts) take effect at the First FEMA Election, approximately 24 months after enactment, with the expansion schedule continuing biennially.
-Title V (FCAO scores on ballots) is deliberately decoupled to the Second FEMA Election, providing additional development time for the most operationally complex new institution.
+The Act's tiered effective date structure (Section 704) distributes implementation across approximately 14 years rather than requiring simultaneous standup of all components.
+Titles V, VI, and VII (compensation, enforcement, general provisions) take effect upon enactment -- administratively light provisions that require no new election infrastructure.
+Titles I through IV (ballot access, party recognition, House expansion, STAR voting, multi-member districts) take effect at the First FEMA Election, with the expansion schedule continuing biennially.
 Capital expenditure for infrastructure -- chamber renovation, office space -- phases in incrementally over the 14-year expansion window, layered onto an already-substantial AOC maintenance program rather than requiring a single disruptive construction project.

-The State Election Administration Funding provision (Section 609) provides federal resources for implementation.
-Title VI's compensation and capacity provisions serve a dual purpose: improving institutional capacity and aligning incumbent self-interest with reform passage.
+The State Election Administration Funding provision (Section 509) provides federal resources for implementation.
+Title V's compensation and capacity provisions serve a dual purpose: improving institutional capacity and aligning incumbent self-interest with reform passage.

 **Residual Exposure.** The Act does not include comprehensive cost estimates in the legislative text; Section 302(d) mandates a joint GAO/CBO report analyzing costs within 180 days of enactment.
 Full economic analysis will be necessary during the legislative process to satisfy CBO scoring and appropriations requirements.
 The fiscal data in the Act's supporting documentation -- detailed in the Policy Rationale, Section XII -- demonstrates that costs are manageable in context, but official scoring remains a prerequisite.
 This is a normal feature of major legislation, not a design deficiency.